About the School

 Formed in 1988, the School of Media and Communication is an internationally renowned centre for teaching and research in communication, media and culture.
 It is one of the largest departments of its kind in Europe, offering a range of undergraduate degrees, postgraduate taught degrees and a postgraduate research programme.

 Our students receive an outstanding education from academics and practitioners who are world leaders in their field, with experience at the cutting edge of the media and communications industries.
 Our degrees have among the highest employability rates in media and communications studies, with Leeds among the top ten targeted universities by employers, according to the 2013 High Fliers Survey.

 Excellent education and research training also requires appropriate technology.
-At the heart of the Leeds campus, our excellent facilities include a cinema, a new media lab and TV and radio studios as well as editing suites equipped with the latest industry-standard software and hardware.
+At the heart of the Leeds campus, our excellent facilities include a cinema, a digital media lab and TV and radio studios as well as editing suites equipped with the latest industry-standard software and hardware.
 Postgraduate students enjoy their own shared offices, equipped with computers, printers and spaces for discussion and debate.

 Our degree programmes

 For more information on the possibilities that the University of Leeds can offer undergraduate media and communications students, visit the undergraduate section of the website.

 - MA Cinema & Photography

 - MA Communications Studies

 - MA International Journalism